Goddard, Kansas: Government

 Goddard is a city of the second class with a hybrid Council-Manager form of government.
 The city council consists of five council members and establish the policies and legislation of the city with the mayor acting as the presiding city council member of city council meetings.
 The city council meets twice a month.

 2023 controversy

 In 2023, there was a controversy over ex-mayor Hunter Larkin, at that time a council person, engineering a council vote to regain his mayor position.

 Education

 Primary and secondary education

-Goddard USD 265 operates eleven schools in and around the city:
+Goddard USD 265 operates twelve schools in and around the city: